lucaswkuipers/RequestKit/README.md

 ## License

-RESTKit is released under the MIT license.
+RequestKit is released under the MIT license.
 See LICENSE for details.